Analog-Labs/chain-connectors/README.md

 response structs used by the client and server.
 - `rosetta-crypto`: cryptographic primitives used by the `rosetta-client`.
 - `rosetta-client`: client to interact with a rosetta server.
+- `rosetta-wallet`: command line interface built with the `rosetta-client`.
 - `rosetta-cli`: command line interface built with the `rosetta-client`.
-- `rosetta-wallet`: command line interface built with the `rosetta-client`.
+- `dioxus-wallet`: multichain mobile wallet
+- `rosetta-server-substrate`: rosetta implementation for substrate chains
+- `rosetta-server-polkadot`: rosetta implementation for polkadot using `rosetta-server-substrate`
+- `rosetta-indexer`: generic block indexer for a rosetta connector

 ## Getting started